yuyang339/cs140e-21spr/labs/1-gpio/README.md

    1. Implement `gpio_set_input` --- it should just be a few lines of code, which will look very similar to `gpio_set_output`.

-      Make sure you do not overwrite a previous configuration in `fsel`.
+      Make sure you do not overwrite a previous configuration in `fsel` for other pins!
+You code will likely still work today, but later if you have multiple devices it will not.

    2. Implement `gpio_read` --- make sure you do not return bits that are spurious!
 This can lead to garbage results.